What does a probation officer/parole agent do?

 Persons with past felony convictions are not eligible.
 Minimum age is usually 21.
 Federal agencies have a maximum application age of 37.
 (1)

 What are the prospects for a career as a probation officer/parole agent?

-Career prospects for this field are expected to grow by about 11% by 2016, from about 94,000 jobs to about 105,000.
+Career prospects for this field are expected to grow by about 11% between 2006 and 2016, from about 94,000 jobs to about 105,000.
 The highest growth is anticipated in local and state government institutions.
 (1) Click here to find your path to a parole agent or probation officer career.

 How much do probation officers make?